McPhersonTrk/Athletic_Sales_Analysis/README.md

 This project was about useing pandas to merge and manipulate data stored in two .csv.

-  a) The areas of focus on this assignment are .GROUPBY, .PIVOT & .PIVOT_TABLE
+1) The areas of focus on this assignment are .GROUPBY, .PIVOT & .PIVOT_TABLE, soorting and creating bins.

-  b)

 ## Code Issues

-1. came upon this error:
+1. came upon this warning:

-"""C:\Users\mikea\AppData\Local\Temp\ipykernel_8340\741308989.py:2: UserWarning: Could not infer format, so each element will be parsed individually, falling back to `dateutil`.
+      a) """C:\Users\mikea\AppData\Local\Temp\ipykernel_8340\741308989.py:2: UserWarning: Could not infer format, so each element will be parsed individually, falling back to `dateutil`.
 To ensure parsing is consistent and as-expected, please specify a format. combo_df['invoce_date'] =pd.to_datetime(combo_df['invoice_date'])"""

-Teach, gave me a hint on how to format the date, and after a few iterations of methods, "(... , format = 'mixed')  in order to return a: "dtype('<M8[ns]')"
+      b) Teach, gave me a hint on how to format the date, and after a few iterations of methods, "(... , format = 'mixed')  in order to return a: "dtype('<M8[ns]')"

-The error message gave me that one after I tried to "ISO8601" it." was the winner.
+      c) The error message gave me that one after I tried to "ISO8601" it." was the winner.

-2.

-3.

-4.

-5.
+2. Since most of this assignment hadn't been covered in class, hee are the GPT prompts I used to understand what was being asked:

+        a) "for two concacted DFs, walk me through creating  a Pivot table. don't give me code, explain the process to me and what it is doing."

+       b) "convert a DF to datetime data type."

+       c) "check for null values in a DF"

+       d) "how do you combine two dataframes, is it the .merge function?"

+       e) "explain the differences between .merge(), .concat() & .join()"

+3. Most errors encountered involved misnaming DF, Column names and standard typos.

 ## Learning and Improvement